cdmandrews/cdmandrews.github.io/digitalrhetoric/week-04-notes.md

 - Whipple (2010) (all linked from syllabus page)

 Begin working on distant reading project, and be contemplating--or more importantly, drafting--those website pages.
+ - Do we include bibliographies?
+Do we include book reviews?
+ - do we work these elements up seperately (separate text files for full text, w/bibs, w/reviews?
+How modular/scalable do we want to be with this info?)